run-ai/docs/docs/admin/runai-setup/config/cli-admin-install.md

 ## Updating the Run:ai Administrator CLI

-To update the CLI to the latest version run:
+To update the CLI to the latest version perform the same install process again.

-    sudo runai-adm update